mrnorman/YAKL/README.md

 # YAKL: Yet Another Kernel Launcher
 ## A Simple C++ Framework for Performance Portability and Fortran Code Porting

+**Please see the [Issues](https://github.com/mrnorman/YAKL/issues) page for coming features.**

 **YAKL is still a work in progress.
 The API is still in flux.
 Currently this only supports the E3SM-MMF Exascale Computing Project (ECP) application.
 It is not intended to compete with the more functional frameworks like Kokkos and RAJA.
-YAKL will likely require more functionality and hardening of corner-cases and bugs before it's useful for general projects.
-YAKL does, however, have a strong niche application for porting Fortran codes into a C++ portability framework.**
+YAKL would require much more functionality and hardening of corner-cases and bugs before it's useful for general projects.
+YAKL does, however, have a niche application for porting Fortran codes into a C++ portability framework.**

 YAKL uses `BuddyAllocator` code from Mark Berrill at Oak Ridge National Laboratory.